Fort Point National Historic Site: Fort Point and the Civil War

 Throughout the Civil War, artillerymen at Fort Point stood guard for an enemy that never came.
 The Confederate raider CSS Shenandoah planned to attack San Francisco, but on the way to the harbor the captain learned that the war was over; it was August 1865, months after General Lee surrendered.

 Severe damage to similar forts on the Atlantic Coast during the war – Fort Sumter in South Carolina and Fort Pulaski in Georgia – challenged the effectiveness of masonry walls against rifled artillery.
 Troops soon moved out of Fort Point, and it was never again continuously occupied by the army.
 The fort was nonetheless important enough to receive protection from the elements.
 In 1869 a granite seawall was completed.
 The following year, some of the fort's cannon were moved to Battery East on the bluffs nearby, where they were more protected.
-In 1882 Fort Point was officially named Fort Winfield Scott after the hero of the war against Mexico. in 1886, it reverted back to its original Fort Point name with the establishment of a new fort within the Presidio of San Francisco that was then named Fort Winfield Scott.
+In 1882 Fort Point was officially named Fort Winfield Scott after the hero of the war against Mexico.
+In 1886, it reverted to its original Fort Point name with the establishment of a new fort within the Presidio of San Francisco that was then named Fort Winfield Scott.